 Creating the unexpected requires talent, eye, and what can only be called style alchemy.

-While most stylists rely on pull letters to get the hottest labels and most on-trend statement pieces to make editorial fashion, Phil is a master of DIY creativity.
+While most stylists rely on pull letters to get the hottest labels and most on-trend statement pieces to make editorial fashion, Gomez is a master of DIY creativity.

 Producer Sylvia Fargo argues that today, the stylists that succeed are those who work dynamically with fashion designers.
 In an article for the Business of Fashion, Fargo says,”Today, I think a stylist is more of a creative collaborator with a designer.
 They have such integral roles in creating looks.
 Panos Yiapanis‘ role as a stylist [at Givenchy] was almost like a designer in its own right.
 He is so confident and knows what he wants.”